MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 - **1**: Users will not be able to sign-in using their Microsoft account

-## Prevent users accessing Power Automate Desktop using their work or school accounts
+## Prevent users accessing Power Automate for desktop using their work or school accounts

-You can use the following registry entry to prevent users from logging into Power Automate Desktop with their work or school account without a per user plan with attended RPA license.
+You can use the following registry entry to prevent users from logging into Power Automate for desktop with their work or school account without a per user plan with attended RPA license.

 | | |
 |---|---|